WEKA REST API and equivalent CLI commands

 Related information: Events

-List events: Lists cluster events, with options to filter by severity, category, and time range.
+List events: Returns a list of all cluster events, with options to filter by severity, category, and time range.

 weka events

-List event types and descriptions: Lists all event types and provides a detailed description for each, including its meaning and potential causes.
+List event types and descriptions: Returns a list of all event types and provides a detailed description for each, including its meaning and potential causes.

 weka events list-types